How you can help your child’s imagination flourish with creative activities that can also help with fine motor skills and physical development.

 Benefits Of Imaginative Play

-It encourages physical growth while having fun (ego state).
-Hand-eye coordination is improve (growth mindset)d through activities such as putting a doll’s arms through her jacket sleeves and learning to move and control her hands in different ways.
-Galloping about on toy horses promotes gross motor development and coordination.
+It encourages physical growth while having fun.
+Hand-eye coordination and fine motor skills are improved through activities such as putting a doll’s arms through her jacket sleeves and learning to move and control her hands in different ways.
+Galloping about on toy horses promotes gross motor development and coordination / balance.

-It allows children to practice and enhance their linguistic and social abilities simply by being around and talking to other children.
+It allows children to practice and enhance their communication skills and social skills simply by being around and talking to other children.

 It promotes the growth of problem-solving and self-regulation abilities.
 Playing imaginatively with peers might result in circumstances where not everyone gets what they desire.
 For example, if more than one kid wishes to be King of the Castle, the childwho does not receive his wish must learn how to handle negative feelings in order for play to continue.